Using Mediation and Arbitration

 The Mediators and Arbitrators

-The mediators and arbitrators in the program represent every region of the Commonwealth and include former judges, lawyer-accountants, law professors, and lawyers who have managed large and small firms and businesses.
-They are experienced in mediation, arbitration or law practice management and have been trained in accounting, tax, ethics and other issues involved in law firm and fee disputes.
+The mediators and arbitrators in the program represent many regions of the Commonwealth and include former judges, lawyer-accountants, law professors, and lawyers who have managed large and small firms and businesses.
+They are experienced in mediation, arbitration or law practice management and are knowledgeable about issues involved in law firm and fee disputes.

 There is a small administrative fee of $150 for PBA members and $250 for non-PBA members plus a modest daily fee for the mediator or arbitrator, which is usually shared by the parties.
 A fee schedule is available from the PBA.